tianyuG/celestial-garden/README.md

   - The list of known serial numbers and corresponding MAC and IP addresses are in [`hwconf.h`](main/hwconf.h).
 In usage, the arrays are zero-indexed.
   - The original list of known serial numbers and corresponding MAC and IP addresses are in [`BOARD_IDENT.csv`](BOARD_IDENT.csv).
 In usage, the list is one-indexed.
   - Only the last three bytes of the Arduino board serial number are needed.
   - To determine the Arduino board serial number, upload a simple patch to Arduino and select _Tools > Get Board Info_ in Arduino IDE, and take note of the last three bytes in the sequence you see in the S/N field.
 For example, the S/N of `41B1592C50553158342E3120FF180E34` (currently board 2) has the last three bytes of `0x18`, `0x0E`, and `0x34`.
-Consequently, the MAC address (the second entry, or index 1) is `2C:F7:F1:08:39:73` (The Serial Monitor will likely not report the leading zero of `08`), and the IP address (ditto) is `192.168.1.102`.
+Consequently, the MAC address (the second entry, or index 1) is `2C:F7:F1:08:39:73` (The Serial Monitor will likely not report the leading zero of `08`), and the IP address is `192.168.1.102`.
   - If a board is not documented, the `L` LED on the Arduino board will blink red on and off every 500 milliseconds, and the code will halt.
 - Arduino will wait until the accelerometer comes online and apply correct settings.
 - Arduino will setup local network by using known MAC and IP addresses.
   - If local network setup fails, it will provide a warning on Serial Monitor, the `L` LED on Arduino board will blink red on and off every 500 milliseconds, and the program will halt.
 - Arduino will initialise over-the-air firmware update module if `ENABLE_OTA` macro is set (it is set by default).
-- Lightstrip will come on for five seconds in white.
+- Lightstrip will come on for five seconds in white if `ENABLE_OSC` is set (it is set by default).
 The initial setup is complete after this.

+### Serial Console

 If Arduino is connected over USB, it will provide diagnostics over Serial Monitor in Arduino IDE (if `DISPLAY_DIAG` macro is set, which is the case by default).

+### Pod does not light up

+If a pod does not light up and the `L` LED blinks red on and off every 500 seconds, there are two possibilities:

+- None of the known serial numbers matches the board that has the firmware.
+Double check the board is one of the 18 available boards and if necessary, adjust the board serial number, corresponding MAC address and IP address in `hwinfo.h`.
+(This can be easily determined by checking the Serial Monitor)

+- The networking stack initialisation stalls for some reason.
+This has happened to the old board 14 and we determined that there is an associated hardware problem.
+We have not yet figured out if the Arduino board itself or the hardware hat is faulty, but the problem was resolved after swapping it with board 18.
+(On Serial Monitor, output will halt after 'Corresponding IP address is...')

 ## Known Issues